Alexis Barton, Program Coordinator

 Non Profit Status

-Tryon Creek Watershed Council is a public charity under section 501(c)(3) of the internal revenue code.
-Donations are deductible as allowed legally.
+Tryon Creek Watershed Council is a nonprofit charitable organization with tax-exempt status under section 501(c)(3) of the Internal Revenue Code and is eligible to receive tax-deductible contributions.
 Our EIN number is 46-3898313.

 Tryon Creek Watershed Council Bylaws (Adopted December 13, 2013)